ARCHER2-HPC/archer2-docs/docs/known-issues/index.md

 ## Open Issues

+### When close to storage quota, jobs may slow down or produce corrupted files (Added: 2024-02-27)

+For situations where users are close to user or project quotas on work (Lustre) file systems we have seen cases of the following behaviour:

+- Jobs run very slowly as IO slows down
+- IO calls seem to complete successfully but not all data is written (so output is corrupted)
+- No "disk quota exceeded" error is seen

+If you see these symptoms: slower than expected performance, data corruption; then you should check if you are close to your storage quota (either user or project quota).
+If you are, you may be experiencing this issue.
+Either remove data to free up space or request more storage quota.

 ### e-mail alerts from Slurm do not work (Added: 2023-11-09)

 Email alerts from Slurm (`--mail-type` and `--mail-user` options) do not produce emails to users.
 We are investigating